odisfm/zcx-core/docs/content/tutorials/getting-started/zcx-concepts.md

 ## encoder mappings

 zcx allows you to dynamically map encoders (knobs, faders, etc.) to parameters in Live.
-Targeting of parameters follows the same syntax as ClyphX encoder bindings:
+Targeting of parameters follows the same syntax as ClyphX Pro encoder bindings:

 ```yaml title="encoders.yaml"
 tempo: